mectx02/msp432-arm-gcc/README.md

-# GCC-ARM compiler with the MSP432P401R
+# GCC-ARM compiler with the MSP432 family of boards

-If, like me, you want to use the GCC version of the ARM compiler for use with the MSP432P401R board, then hopefully this guide will point you in the right direction and avoid all of the pitfalls that I've come across.
+If, like me, you want to use the GCC version of the ARM compiler for use with the MSP432 board family, then hopefully this guide will point you in the right direction and avoid all of the pitfalls that I've come across.

-## Setup
+## Setup with Keil

-While theoretically this could be done under environments other than Windows (such as Linux, and I intend to try that out soon), right now I can only confirm these steps for Windows with Keil's uVision IDE (any version that supports the GCC compiler, which should include the newest one).
-Therefore, this guide assumes that you are currently working under Windows, with the intention of getting this compiler working with Keil uVision.
+This part of the guide assumes that you're working under Windows with Keil's uVision IDE.
+If you're looking for Linux, skip down to the next major section.

 ### Installing the Toolchain
 First, download and install the `gcc-arm-none-eabi` tookit from [ARM's website](https://developer.arm.com/downloads/-/gnu-rm).
 The default installation directory is fine (it should default to `C:\Program Files (x86)\GNU ARM Embedded Toolchain\[version]` or something similar).
+I'd recommend adding it to the Windows PATH when its done installing.

 Once installed, Keil must be configured to actually USE the compiler rather than default to it's own installed one.
 So, open the "Manage Project Items" menu, select "Folders/Extensions", and enable "Use GCC Compiler (GNU) for ARM Projects".